wyres/mynewt-generic-base/generic/README.md

-# Sample Package Definition
+# Wyres generic modules Package Definition

-This is a basic definition of a sample Mynewt package.
+This is the package containing the generic firmware modules used in Wyres objects.

 The source files are located in the src/ directory.